Comfort

 • Set up a toppings bar — cheese, bacon, chives — and let them 'load' their own bowl.

 • Serve in a hollowed bread bowl once a winter.
-Legendary status guaranteed.
+Maximum drama, minimum effort.

 • Float cracker 'boats' on top and watch the soup disappear one voyage at a time.